fuelphp-storage/old-dependency-injection/readme.md

 ### Named params… wait what?

-Yes and this is not PHP5.5 or python.
+Yes and this is not python.
 Through the power or the super handy reflection classes it's possible to define automatically detect dependencies by sniffing parameter names.
 Named parameters are only available when the return type is a string class name.

 ```
 class Something {}

 class Depending
 {
 	protected $dependancy;

-	public function __construct($myDepencency)
+	public function __construct($myDependency)
 	{
 		$this->dependency = $myDependency;
 	}